 Dr. Loraine Lavallee’s interdisciplinary background includes a BA in history, a Ph.D. in social psychology, and a postdoctoral fellowship in the faculty of forestry at UBC.
 Her current research work investigates the social factors that influence the individual’s willingness to adopt resource conserve practices and to move toward more environmentally-sustainable lifestyles.
 She also conducts research in the area of psychological health and well-being.
-She is Chair-elect of the Environmental Psychology Section of the Canadian Psychological Association.
+She is on the executive committee of the Environmental Psychology Section of the Canadian Psychological Association.

-Dr. Lewis is a forest pathologist/microbial ecologist with research interests in the role of pathogenic fungi in natural ecosystem processes, and the long term effects of forest practices on forest health.
-In particular Kathy studies the relationship between biotic disturbance agents and stand dynamics, and the population genetics of forest pathogens as influenced by forest management practices.
+Dr. Lewis is a forest pathologist/microbial ecologist with research interests in the role of pathogenic fungi in natural ecosystem processes, and the long term effects of forest practices and climate change on forest health.
+In particular Kathy studies the relationship between biotic disturbance agents and stand dynamics, as influenced by forest management practices.

 Dr Lindgren's area of interest is forest insect ecology and management.
 His current research activities involve forest insects and their role or impact on stand or landscape level processes, biodiversity, and host selection mechanisms.

-Dr. Pat Maher is an Associate Professor in the Department of Community Studies at Cape Breton University.
-His research covers three areas of intersection: 1) the meanings that visitors take from their outdoor experiences with remote/polar regions; 2) the pedagogical models, such as experiential learning, which help people action their experiences; 3) and the linkages to global sustainability challenges that result due to changing behaviour and values.
-Dr. Maher is a Fellow of the Royal Canadian Geographical Society and earned his PhD as a Commonwealth Scholar at Lincoln University in New Zealand.
+Dr. Pat Maher is an Associate Professor and Chair of the Department of Experiential Studies in Community and Sport at Cape Breton University.
+His research expertise covers three areas of intersection: 1) the meanings that visitors take from their outdoor experiences with remote/polar regions; 2) the pedagogical models that help people action their experiences; 3) and the linkages to global sustainability challenges that result due to changing behaviour and values.
+Dr. Maher is a 3M National Teaching Fellow (2014), Fellow of the Royal Canadian Geographical Society, and earned his PhD as a Commonwealth Scholar at Lincoln University in New Zealand.

 Eduardo Martins has a PhD in Ecology from the University of Campinas (Brazil).
 His current research focuses on the ecology and conservation of freshwater fishes in temperate and tropical rivers.
 Specifically, to understand the thermal, movement and population ecology of fishes and how the generated knowledge can be applied to improve their management and conservation.
 To conduct his research, Eduardo uses biotelemetry (e.g. radio, acoustic) and biologging (e.g. accelerometers) technologies to track and collect data from wild, free ranging fish in freshwater.
 He also specializes in the use of advanced statistical models (e.g. mark-recapture, hierarchical, state-space models) to synthesize information and test hypotheses based on the collected data.